NaveedFarahani/naveedfarahani.github.io/_posts/2020-04-01-designprop.md

   <img src="/assets/images/dpimage1.jpg" alt="Image" />
   <figcaption><em>Figure from Section 9.3 of our Design Proposal</em></figcaption>
 </figure>
 Ultimately, through a matrix decision process, our group decided on using ultrafiltration as the purification method, and a step pedal as the pumping mechanism.
+Next, you can read about presenting our proposed design to the client and project supervisor [here](https://naveedfarahani.github.io/courses/designreview).